Flutterwave/Python-v2/README.md

 ### ```.bulk(bulkDetails)```

-This initiates a bulk transfer to the customers specified in the ```bulkDetails``` object.
-When a transfer is initiated, it comes with a status NEW this means the transfer has been queued for processing.
+This function initiates a bulk transfer to the customers specified in the ```bulkDetails``` object.
+When a transfer is initiated, it has a status NEW, indicating that the transfer has been queued for processing.

 A sample bulk call is: